 Here's a copy of the following steps in pdf format.

 - Read Marywood's IRB policies and procedures, which provide definitions and explain review types and requirements.

 - Complete online training courses.
-All principal investigators, co-investigators, advisors and research assistants must complete two courses, one in human research and one in responsible conduct of research, at the CITI website.
+All principal investigators, co-investigators, advisors and research assistants must complete one course in human research (Social/Behavioral or Biomedical track) at the CITI website.
+Additional tracks may be required for certain types of research.
 Registration instructions are shown at the bottom of our Mandatory Training page.

 - Register on IRBNet at www.irbnet.org.
 All principal investigators, co-investigators and advisors must register.
 Registration is optional for research assistants.
 Click on the New User Registration link at the top right of IRBNet's home page and enter requested information.
 When asked for institutional affiliation, search for and select Marywood University.
 After clicking the register button, you will be sent a confirmation email message.
 Click the confirmation link in the email message to finalize registration.

 - Decide the review type based on activities, population and risk.
 See decision charts, policies, or consult with your advisor or our office.